sairaatta/conquer_chess/docs/rulebook/README.md

 Appendix A. Rapid Chess

-A.1    A ‘Rapid chess’ game is one where either all the moves must be completed in a fixed time of more than 10 minutes but less than 60 minutes for each player; or the time allotted plus 60 times any increment is of more than 10 minutes but less than 60 minutes for each player.
+A.1    A ‘Rapid chess' game is one where either all the moves must be completed in a fixed time of more than 10 minutes but less than 60 minutes for each player; or the time allotted plus 60 times any increment is of more than 10 minutes but less than 60 minutes for each player.

 A.2    Players do not need to record the moves, but do not lose their rights to claims normally based on a scoresheet.
 The player can, at any time, ask the arbiter to provide him/her with a scoresheet, in order to write the moves.